-Certain claims and lawsuits arising in the ordinary course of business have been filed or are pending against the Company.
+The Company is involved in certain legal matters in the ordinary course of business.
 In the opinion of management, all such matters, if disposed of unfavorably, would not have a material adverse effect on the Company's financial position, cash flows or results of operations.

-15. Stock Based Compensation Plans
+14. Stock Based Compensation Plans